How to Solve Few-Shot Abusive Content Detection Using the Data We Actually Have: Approach

 \subsection{Multi-Dataset Training}

-\textbf{Step 1: General Model Training ($M_0 \rightarrow M_E$)} In each step of the training process we randomly select an external dataset $D_{e_i}$ and a batch of samples from it.
+\paragraph{Step 1: General Model Training ($M_0 \rightarrow M_E$)} In each step of the training process we randomly select an external dataset $D_{e_i}$ and a batch of samples from it.
 Other than the shared model core, i.e., the pre-trained LM, we use the PVP related to $D_{e_i}$ for the forward-backward pass.
 For each dataset $D_{e_i}$ we use cross-entropy loss as the objective function $L_{e_i}$ to update the model.
 We run this process until convergence.

-\textbf{Step 2: Model Specialization ($M_E \rightarrow M_t$)} In order to adapt $M_E$ to the target task we simply continue training it on $D_t$ by using the $D_t$ specific PVP.
-Similarly as above, we use cross-entropy loss $L_t$ to update the model until convergence.
-As shown by our experiments, the general abusive language understanding learned by $M_E$ helps this step to build a better model using only very few training samples.
+\paragraph{Step 2: Model Specialization ($M_E \rightarrow M_t$)} In order to adapt $M_E$ to the target task, we simply continue training it on $D_t$ by using the $D_t$ specific PVP.
+Similarly to the above, we use cross-entropy loss $L_t$ to update the model until convergence.
+As shown by our experiments, the general abusive language understanding learned by $M_E$ helps this step to build a better model using just a few training samples.

-\textbf{Used PVPs:} In our multi-dataset setup, we define PVPs for all external datasets and the target dataset separately, ($PVP_E = \{PVP_{e_i}: i=1..N\}$ and $PVP_t$), i.e., each dataset has its own pattern and verbalizer, which makes our approach easy to be specialized for each dataset and at the same time easy to use, since it is not needed to select a single pattern that works well across all datasets and a verbalizer that can handle all of their labels.
-Furthermore, no additional parameters to the base LM architecture are introduced, i.e., only the LM's parameters are used all of which are shared across tasks.
-Although our method allows using different patterns for each dataset, we kept them uniform for simplicity.
-On the other hand, the used verbalizers are specific for the label set of each dataset.
-We refer to Table~\ref{tab:datasets} of the Appendix for more details about the used PVPs.